denyncrawford/deno-gkm/README.md

 # Deno GKM
-An event based, Global Keyboard and Mouse listener (GKM) driver for Deno.
+Async based, Global Keyboard and Mouse listener (GKM) driver for Deno.

 Tested on Windows, but should work on Linux and Mac OS X as well (untested).